Professor salaries average from $69,307 for instructors to over $155,000 for full professors.

 Professors Median Salaries By Position Level

-The academic hierarchy significantly impacts earning potential, with full professors (a senior academic rank at a college or university) earning substantially more than their junior colleagues.
+The academic hierarchy significantly impacts earning potential, with academician salary in us (a senior academic rank at a college or university) earning substantially more than their junior colleagues.

 Here’s the average Professor salary by job title as per AAUP‘s academic year data: